wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 ---
 layout: post
-title: "mOCR: An real-time application of OCR with Google MLKit and Android CameraX"
+title: "mOCR: A real-time application of OCR with Google MLKit and Android CameraX"
 excerpt_separator: "<!--more-->"
 categories:
   - cv